 Kansas “No Fault” Insurance: The Basics

-Kansas requires individuals to maintain minimum insurance coverage including liability, Personal Injury Protection (“PIP”) and uninsured/underinsured motorist insurance.
-This article will focus on the required PIP coverage in Kansas and what it means for you.
-PIP provides compensation after you have been injured in an automobile accident including but not limited to lost wages and medical treatment.
+Kansas requires individuals to maintain minimum insurance coverage, including liability, Personal Injury Protection (“PIP”) and uninsured/underinsured motorist insurance.
+This article will focus on the required PIP or “no-fault” insurance coverage in Kansas and what it means for you.
+PIP provides compensation after a person sustains injuries in an automobile accident, including but not limited to lost wages and medical treatment.

 These benefits are provided under the Kansas Automobile Injury Reparations Act.
 The advantage of PIP is that you receive the benefits regardless of who was at fault.
-Kansas passed its mandatory PIP law with the goal of easing the burden for individuals to receive much needed benefits after being injured in a car accident.
+Kansas passed its mandatory PIP law with the goal of easing the burden on individuals who need benefits following serious injury-causing car accidents.

 The minimum PIP coverage required under Kansas law provides you with: